The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/trusts.md

 Understanding how Kerberos works is required here: [the Kerberos protocol](kerberos/).

-> In order for a Kerberos authentication to occur across a domain trust, the kerberos key distribution centers (KDCs) in two domains must have a shared secret, called an inter-realm key.
+> For a Kerberos authentication to occur across a domain trust, the Kerberos key distribution centers (KDCs) in two domains must have a shared secret, called an inter-realm key.
 This key is [derived from a shared password](https://msdn.microsoft.com/en-us/library/windows/desktop/aa378170\(v=vs.85\).aspx), and rotates approximately every 30 days.
 Parent-child domains share an inter-realm key implicitly.
 >
 > When a user in domain A tries to authenticate or access a resource in domain B that he has established access to, he presents his ticket-granting-ticket (TGT) and request for a service ticket to the KDC for domain A. The KDC for A determines that the resource is not in its realm, and issues the user a referral ticket.
 >